mermaid-js/mermaid/docs/index.md

 *Mermaid was created by Knut Sveidqvist for easier documentation.*

-Knut has not done all work by him self, here is the full list of the projects [contributors](https://github.com/knsv/mermaid/graphs/contributors).
+Knut has not done all work by himself, here is the full list of the projects [contributors](https://github.com/knsv/mermaid/graphs/contributors).